ARI.Software Docs

 How Updates Work

 When you update ARI, core application files and everything inside modules-core/ are overwritten with the latest version.
 This keeps your installation current and secure.
+The modules-core directory is managed entirely by the upstream repository and should be treated as read-only — any local changes you make directly to modules in modules-core will be lost on the next update.

 Your custom modules in modules-custom/ are completely untouched.
 That directory is yours — ARI will never modify or overwrite anything in it.
 Update with confidence.